 1992 Five Guys Named Moe, Clarke Peters' musical revue based on the music of Louis Jordan, opens at Broadway's Eugene O'Neill Theatre.
 The rhythm and blues show is directed and choreographed by Charles Augins.

 1999 A star-powered UK production of Eugene O'Neill's The Iceman Cometh opens at Broadway's Brooks Atkinson Theatre.
-Staged by Howard Davies, the revival plays a limited engagement of 91 performances and feature London cast originals Tim Pigott-Smith, James Hazeldine, Patrick Godfrey, and, in the role of Theodore "Hickey" Hickman, Kevin Spacey.
+Staged by Howard Davies, the revival plays a limited engagement of 91 performances and features London cast originals Tim Pigott-Smith, James Hazeldine, Patrick Godfrey, and, in the role of Theodore "Hickey" Hickman, Kevin Spacey.

 2002 Suzan-Lori Parks' play Topdog/Underdog wins the Pulitzer Prize in Drama, making Parks the first African-American woman to win the coveted award.
 The announcement comes mere hours after the play's Broadway opening night.

 2008 Shakespeare's murder-filled tragedy Macbeth opens at the Lyceum Theatre with Patrick Stewart in the title role.
 The Chichester Festival Theatre production, directed by Rupert Goold and starring his wife Kate Fleetwood as Lady Macbeth, transferred to Broadway following critically praised engagements at BAM and in the West End.